Meatballs in Air Fryer

 Meatballs no breadcrumbs

-This recipe does use some Panko breadcrumbs, but if you wanted to make some gluten-free meatballs you could either use some gluten-free breadcrumbs (yes, it does exist), or you could omit the Panko from this recipe.
+This recipe does use some Panko breadcrumbs, but if you wanted to make some gluten-free meatballs you could either use some gluten-free breadcrumbs (yes, they do exist!), or you could omit the Panko from this recipe.

 As long as you properly squeeze the meatballs together when you are shaping them, they should hold together OK.